-FVV will publish the next report of its fuel studies series in an online seminar in autumn // In addition to comparative environmental, economic and societal costs and many ecological factors, the new, fourth study on future fuels compares in particular the cumulative CO2 emissions for different energy sources and powertrain systems and relates them to the residual CO2 budget remaining for Europe // It becomes clear that compliance with a 1.5 degree target is not possible without taking the existing fleet into account
+FVV will present the next report of its fuel studies series in an online seminar in autumn // In addition to comparative environmental, economic and societal costs and many ecological factors, the new, fourth study on future fuels compares in particular the cumulative CO2 emissions for different energy sources and powertrain systems and relates them to the residual CO2 budget remaining for Europe // It becomes clear that compliance with a 1.5 degree target is not possible without taking the existing fleet into account

 FVV Technology Briefing | Sustainable Fuels for the Energy Transition of Transport - Part IV